No punishment for Bournemouth porn inquiry councillor

 The panel will present its full findings next week.

-Roy Wardle, chairman of the committee, said: "Whilst the committee does not condone the use that Councillor MacLoughlin made of his laptop, our conclusion is that [he] was not conducting the business of the council at the time and therefore a breach of the code did not arise."'Draw a line'
+Roy Wardle, chairman of the committee, said: "Whilst the committee does not condone the use that Councillor MacLoughlin made of his laptop, our conclusion is that [he] was not conducting the business of the council at the time and therefore a breach of the code did not arise."

 A previous council inquiry also ruled that no further action would be taken.